dotnet/docs/docs/fundamentals/networking/httpclient.md

 In this article, you'll learn how to make HTTP requests and handle responses with the `HttpClient` class.

-> [!NOTE]
+> [!IMPORTANT]
-> All of the example HTTP requests either rely on <https://jsonplaceholder.typicode.com> or <https://www.example.com>.
+> All of the example HTTP requests target one of the following URLs:

-> [!TIP]
+>
+> - <https://jsonplaceholder.typicode.com>: Free fake API for testing and prototyping.
+> - <https://www.example.com>: This domain is for use in illustrative examples in documents.

-> Most commonly HTTP endpoints return JavaScript Object Notation (JSON) data, but not always.
+Most commonly HTTP endpoints return JavaScript Object Notation (JSON) data, but not always.
 When they do, and as a convenience, the [System.Net.Http.Json](https://www.nuget.org/packages/System.Net.Http.Json) NuGet package provides several extension methods for `HttpClient` and `HttpContent` that perform automatic serialization and deserialization using `System.Text.Json`.
+The examples below will call attention to when these extensions are available.

 ## Create an `HttpClient`